mhetreramesh/mhetreramesh.github.io/_posts/2018-07-04-when-to-choose-microservices-architecture-over-monolithic.md

 - Deploying a microservices-based application is also more complex.
 A monolithic application is simply deployed on a set of identical servers behind a load balancer.
 In contrast, a microservice application typically consists of a large number of services.
 Each service will have multiple runtime instances.
 - Since the overall infrastructure becomes large compared to monolithic you will end up having more resources to develop & maintain your application.

+## Monolithic or microservices?

+Building complex applications are inherently difficult.
+A Monolithic architecture better suits simple, lightweight applications.
+There are opinions which suggest starting from the monolith first and others which recommend not to start with monolith when your goal is a microservices architecture.
+But anyway it is important to understand Monolithic architecture since it is the basis for microservices architecture where each service by itself is implemented according to monolithic architecture.
+The Microservices architecture pattern is the better choice for complex, evolving applications.
+Actually, the microservices approach is all about handling a complex system, but in order to do so the approach introduces its own set of complexities and implementation challenges.

+Finally, the call is yours to choose the approach but I would suggest thinking from long-term perspective & considering the available resources(**budget, time, team**) when you start designing your new architecture.